-Examples of output handlers are shown in Fetched Number Precision and Fetching LOBs as Strings and Bytes.
+Examples of output handlers are shown in Fetched Number Precision, Fetching LOBs as Strings and Bytes and Fetching Raw Data.
+Also see samples such as samples/type_handlers.py

 Fetched Number Precision

 One reason for using an output type handler is to ensure that numeric precision is not lost when fetching certain numbers.
 Oracle Database uses decimal numbers and these cannot be converted seamlessly to binary number representations like Python floats.
 In addition, the range of Oracle numbers exceeds that of floating point numbers.
 Python has decimal objects which do not have these limitations and cx_Oracle knows how to perform the conversion between Oracle numbers and Python decimal values if directed to do so.